Kurento/kurento/source/user/installation_dev.rst

    The pre-release version always represents the current state on the software development, so it can include undocumented changes, regressions, bugs or deprecations. **Never** use pre-release builds in a production environment.

 .. note::
-   If you are looking to build KMS from the source code, then you should check the section :ref:`development-kms` in the developer documentation.
+   If you are looking to build KMS from the source code, then you should check the section :ref:`dev-kms` in the developer documentation.